materials-data-facility/MID3AS-AM-Challenge/index.md

 **I would like to confirm that we only need to provide strain prediction based on the given coordinates and can safely ignore the non-uniformity of given grid points**<br>
 Confirmed.
 Use only the provided coordinates in the Answer Template.
 We are only asking for predictions in locations where measurements were taken.
 In some samples measurements were not on a uniform grid.
 See slide 30, Fig 22 of the  Challenge 1 Problem Statement for examples.

+**According to slide 30 in Challenge 1, for tube samples (A67 - A69), is the measured plane (R’Z') for residual strains lied parallel to the x-axis of the built plate?**<br>
+For Z’ = constant, measurements are parallel to the build plate.
+We do not know the precise (θ’) orientation of the tube challenge articles during EDD measurement, however the principal components of strain that were measured in each tube were the normal components of strain in the radial (R’) and axial (Z’) directions (slide 9).

+<span style="color:#FF2400">Correction/Clarification</span> Challenge 1 slide 9:

+* Fig 5 should read : Local coordinate system for tube articles.
+R’ θ’ Z’ is the polar coordinate system for the tubes where the origin is on the build plate, centered at the center of the tube. θ’=0 || X’
+* The R in the schematic should be R’

 ### CHALLENGE 2